 - Shipwreck Barges on Lake Champlain provide a unique way to explore the area.

-- Historical and cultural opportunities abound - from viewing the ruins of historic Fort Montgomery, to perusing the titles of the historic Dodge Memorial Library.
+- Historical and cultural opportunities abound - from viewing the ruins of historic Fort Montgomery; to perusing the titles of the historic Dodge Memorial Library; to visiting the History and Welcome Center.
 Watch plays and band concerts on the Samuel de Champlain Center Stage weekly during the summer.
 There's something to entice everyone!

 - Rouses Point attracts a wide variety of industries and professionals.
 Employers include, Homeland Security, Belcam, Inc. and Powertex to name a few.
 The village's close proximity to larger cities also provides an easy commute for professionals.